Jon-AtAWS/opensearch-ml-quickstart/README.md

 # Working with remote models

 To work with a remote model, you'll need an AWS account, with sufficient permissions to access Amazon Bedrock (Bedrock) or Amazon SageMaker (SageMaker), and to add access for Bedrock models.
 You can use remote models either with OpenSearch running locally, or Amazon OpenSearch Service (OpenSearch Service) managed clusters.
+Note, opensearch-ml-quickstart does not work with Amazon OpenSearch Serverless at this time.
 See below for instructions on setting up and running with an OpenSearch Service domain.

 ## Bedrock